ClusterCockpit/cc-docker/README.md

 * `docker-compose -f docker-compose.yml -f docker-compose-dev.yml up`
 * Wait... and wait a little longer

-By default, you can access ClusterCockpit in your browser at http://localhost .
-If `NGINX_PORT` environment variable was changed, `use http://localhost:$PORT` .
+By default, you can access ClusterCockpit in your browser at `http://localhost`.
+If `NGINX_PORT` environment variable was changed, `use http://localhost:$PORT`.
+The InfluxDB Web interface can be accessed at `http://localhost:8086` using the credentials set in `.env`.

 If default database fixture were used, the credentials for admin user are:
 * User: `admin`